GPT-4: What Features Can We Expect In The New ChatGPT Version?

 Where is GPT-4 available?

 As of now, GPT-4 is available to ChatGPT Plus subscribers, who pay USD 20 per month for the service.
-It has also already been implemented in Microsoft’s search engine Bing.
+It has also already been implemented in Microsoft’s Bing search engine.

 (Hero and feature image credit: Courtesy Pexels and Unsplash/Emiliano Vittoriosi and Andrew Neel)